-This Initial Study has been prepared to construct a cannabis cultivation and manufacturing facility in accordance with adopted City Ordinances pertaining to the location and regulation of cannabis cultivation and manufacturing facility.
-On August 28, 2018, the City of California City adopted Ordinance No. 18-765 pertaining to the regulation of cannabis cultivation and manufacturing facility, which is codified in Title 9, Chapter 2, Articles 21 and 29, and Title 5, Chapter 6, of the California City Municipal Code.

-The facilities permitted under these ordinances include cannabis cultivation, delivery, dispensaries, distribution, manufacturing, testing, and ancillary uses necessary to the cultivation, manufacturing, distribution and sale of cannabis and cannabis-related products.
+This Initial Study has been prepared to construct a commercial cannabis cultivation and manufacturing facility in accordance with adopted City Ordinances pertaining to the location and regulation of cannabis cultivation and manufacturing facility.
+The City of California City zones the subject property as Light Industrial (M-1), which authorizes a commercial cannabis cultivation and manufacturing facility, pursuant to the codified California City Municipal Code as Title 9, Chapter 2, Articles 21 and 29, and Title 5, Chapter 6, of the same.
+The Project is only subject to a site plan review and building permit, as applicable; however, the use requires the preparation of an Initial Study to review, analyze and evaluate the possible effects resulting upon the surrounding environment.
+The types of uses, authorized in the M-1 zone include commercial cannabis cultivation, distribution, manufacturing, testing, and ancillary uses necessary thereto.
 These facilities are subject to all State Law and regulations including the California Code of Regulations, Title 21, Division 42, Bureau of Cannabis Control.

-The City of California City allows Cannabis Dispensaries, both cannabis cultivation and manufacturing facilities, as conditionally permitted uses on property zoned M1 Community Commercial District or C4 Service Commercial District or C5 Regional Commercial District, with the issuance of a conditional use permit.
-Cannabis Businesses and Cannabis Dispensaries shall be permitted, in accordance with the criteria and procedures set forth Title 5, Chapter 6 of the California City Municipal Code and upon application and approval of a regulatory permit pertaining to the operation of the facility including the duty to obtain any required state licenses.
-The proposed project is located in a M1 Community Commercial Zoning District.
+The City of California City allows commercial cannabis cultivation, manufacturing, distribution, and testing facilities, as a permitted use on property zoned M-1 - Light Industrial.
+Commercial cannabis cultivation and manufacturing shall be permitted, in accordance with the criteria and procedures set forth Title 5, Chapter 6 of the California City Municipal Code and upon application and approval of a regulatory permit pertaining to operation of the facility including the duty to obtain any, and all, required state licenses.
+The proposed project is located in M-1 - Light Industrial.
 All cannabis related activities are only permitted in the interior of enclosed structures, facilities, and buildings.